 Even if you normally use an electric toothbrush you could of course just take a manual toothbrush with you, or even buy one at your destination.
 But if you are like me and feel that you can only clean your teeth properly with your electric toothbrush then you will want to take it with you.

-Can you take an electric toothbrush in carry on
+Can you bring an electric toothbrush in carry on

-You can take an electric toothbrush through airport security and onto a plane in your carry on bag.
+You can bring an electric toothbrush through airport security and onto a plane in your carry on luggage.

 Electric toothbrushes are generally rechargeable and therefore contain a rechargeable battery, more often than not these days, a lithium battery.